MahmoudMahfouz/Dotfiles.py/README.md

       [whatever]:
         path: # the path of the current file relative install.rb
         sym: # the final location of the symbolic link whether ~/ OR ~/my_new_dotfiles OR ~/anything
-      [whatever.erb]:
+      [whatever.mako]:
-        # the main difference is this is a template file that will use the erb_vars to generate the file
+        # the main difference is this is a template file that will use the template_vars to generate the file
         # the path of the current file relative install.rb
-        path: folder/file.erb
+        path: folder/file.mako
         sym: # the final location of the symbolic link whether ~/ OR ~/my_new_dotfiles OR ~/anything

     # similar to commands but themain difference is that it is persisted to .exports file
     .exports:
     - export ...
     - export ...
-    erb_vars:
+    template_vars:
       [git_name]: Mahmoud Mahfouz

     # will create a file having all the lines from all the [anything] tags in all the packages